dev-kanishk/FTlabs_task/README.md

 # FTlabs task
-This is a Production ready Django Web Application having Django-Rest API for displaying activity periods of different users.
+This is a Production ready Django Web Application having Django-Rest API for displaying active periods of different users.

 ---